atsumi000105/web_scraping/README.md

 ### To-do list
 - Building a dataframe
-- Accessing all the records through the right X-Path                Orhan is working....
+- Orhan is working on....Accessing all the records through the right X-Path
 - Iterate through all the search pages
 - Use the X-Path for next button (Stop the loop if not present)